Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

-Another recommendation comes into play if you don't want to use a camera bag.
+Another recommendation is if you don’t want to use a camera bag.
 Thieves know the popular brands of camera bags, so it may be wise to get something not associated with photography.
-The problem that brings up is other age don't have the useful compartments to keep your gear from banging around.
+The problem that brings up is other bags don’t have the useful compartments to keep your gear from banging around.

 Look for something called Lens Wraps.
 These are made of soft foam material and they come in different sizes.
 You can find them for your camera body and various lens sizes.
 That takes the bite out of clanking gear in your non-camera bag.

-When traveling to some places with a less than stable electrical grid, take a power strip.
-That saves you money so you don't have to buy a power adapter for every device.
+Take a power strip when traveling to places with a less than stable electrical grid.
+That saves you money so you don’t have to buy a power adapter for every device.
 It also provides you with surge protection.

 You never know if the person next door will do something that causes a surge which may fry your equipment.
 Always be carrying a surge protection power strip.

 What happens if you’re going on a fantastic trip that requires much more camera gear than you can carry on with you?
 A lot of checked luggage can quickly get expensive.